We find the cheapest bus & train tickets, so you can wander for less.

 Best Travel Options

-There are 2 daily trains from Montreal to Vancouver.
-Traveling by train from Montreal to Vancouver usually takes around 77 hours and 58 minutes, but the fastest Amtrak train can make the trip in 73 hours and 58 minutes.
+There are usually 2 daily train trips available from Montreal to Vancouver.
+Traveling by train from Montreal to Vancouver usually takes 77 hours and 58 minutes, but the fastest Amtrak train can make the trip in 73 hours and 58 minutes.

 |Distance||2338 mi (3761 km)|